AllenInstitute/AllenSDK/doc_template/single_cell_biophysical_script.rst

 You must have pyNEURON and Allen SDK installed.

 The Allen Institute data is generated using
-`NEURON version v7.3.ansi-1078 <http://www.neuron.yale.edu/ftp/neuron/versions/v7.3/v7.3.ansi-1078>`_.
+NEURON `version v7.3.ansi-1078 <http://www.neuron.yale.edu/ftp/neuron/versions/v7.3/v7.3.ansi-1078>`_.
-`Instructions for compiling NEURON with the Python interpreter <http://www.neuron.yale.edu/neuron/download/compile_linux>`_ are available from the `NEURON team <http://www.neuron.yale.edu/neuron/>`.
+Instructions for `compiling NEURON <http://www.neuron.yale.edu/neuron/download/compile_linux>`_ with the Python interpreter are available from the `NEURON team <http://www.neuron.yale.edu/neuron/>`_.

 Allen SDK is compatible with Python version 2.7, including the Anaconda distribution.

+Instructions for `Docker installation <./install.html#docker-installation>`_ are also available.

 Retrieving Data from the Allen Institute